-With more people relying on prescription medications to maintain or improve their health, dealing with prescription refills is just another part of a regular medication regimen and health plan.
+With more people relying on prescription medications to maintain or improve their health, refilling prescriptions is just another part of a regular medication regimen and health plan.
 Sadly, a study posted in The New York Times suggests that nearly 30% of prescription medications are never filled and nearly 50% of patients don’t use their chronic disease treatments as prescribed.

-Even though getting a prescription refill has been made more straightforward than ever, people still tend to be confused about the process.
+Even though refilling prescriptions have been made more straightforward than ever, people still tend to be confused about the process.
 They aren’t sure if they need to revisit the doctor or if their insurance will continue covering a refill.

-Understanding the refill process for prescription drugs is the first step to ensuring patients have the right medications for their needs.
+Understanding the refill process for prescription drugs is the first step to ensuring patients have the right medications.

 Here are some common questions regarding refilling prescriptions:

 The days of a doctor handing you a piece of paper with a written prescription on it are long gone, at least in most medical practices.
 Instead of pulling out the old pad and paper, your doctor will typically send your new prescription directly to the pharmacy.
 The Pharmacist will get the order and start working on it right away.
 Some healthcare providers even have pharmacies onsite that can fill your prescription right away.